Isaiah Zagar's Mosaic Work

 Welcome to the Magic Garden

-Supported by a non profit group, the Magic Gardens are entered by way of a storefront (for only $4.00) but not before you stand out on the sidewalk with your mouth hanging open in stupefied wonder of the beauty behind a tall iron gate.
+Supported by a nonprofit group, the Magic Gardens are entered by way of a storefront but not before you stand out on the sidewalk with your mouth hanging open in the stupefied wonder of the beauty behind a tall iron gate.

-The full interior of the building is covered in Zagar's colorful mosaic, but when you step into the courtyard, the real show begins.
-After Isaiah Zagar finished his studio building, he moved out onto the adacent lot where he built a labyrinth of walls, staircases, and alcoves covere with his hand crafted tiles, bottles, mirror shards, broken china, exotic statuary, and painted bicycle wheels.
-Small alcoves built int the walls hold diorama-like displays of interesting (and usually broken) artifacts that feel like secret alters.
+The full interior of the building is covered in Zagar's colorful mosaic.
+When you step into the courtyard, the real show begins.
+After Isaiah Zagar finished his studio building, he moved out onto the adjacent lot where he built a labyrinth of walls, staircases, and alcoves covered with his hand-crafted tiles, bottles, mirror shards, broken china, exotic statuary, and painted bicycle wheels.
+Small alcoves built into the walls hold diorama-like displays of interesting (and usually broken) artifacts that feel like secret alters.